American Thermos Bottle Company Laurel Hill Plant

-Since its nomination, numerous changes and renovations have occurred.
-The surrounding area has seen the construction of condominiums and the large manufacturing building being renovated and re-purposed for loft-style apartments.
-Renovations on the northern end of the property would require the demolition of two buildings to construct the Integrated Day Charter School.
-Completed in 2008, a new two-story addition created an indoor gymnasium, kitchen, offices and a new lobby for the school.
+Numerous changes and renovations have occurred since its nomination.
+Condominiums have since been constructed in the area, and the large manufacturing building has been renovated and re-purposed for loft-style apartments.
+Two buildings were demolished on the northern end of the property in order to construct the Integrated Day Charter School which was completed in 2008.
+The school brought a new two-story addition which provided an indoor gymnasium, kitchen, offices, and a new lobby for the school.

 Background

 The citizens of Norwich, Connecticut, sought out the Thermos company to build and operate a plant on the banks of the Thames River.
 A group of citizens under the group "Norwich Boomers" rallied the community to purchase 27 acre of land for 750 $/acre so that it could be used for the Thermos Plant.
 The house of Dr. William H. Mason was included in the purchase.
 The Italianate house was converted to be used as an office building.
 Together, the citizens and the city raised $78,000.
 A contract was signed on February 14, 1912, designating Norwich as the home of the Thermos Plant.
 In return, Thermos would include the city's name in the company's advertisements.
 Thermos would even mark the products produced in Norwich with "Made in Norwich".
 Allyn L. Brown acted as attorney and provided counsel for the deal.
 The construction of the plant was a boon for Norwich, which helped the employment of the area after the decline of the textile industry.
 The operations expanded into nearby Taftville, operating until they were phased out and shut down in 1988.